rt126/rt126.github.io/content/schedule/_index.md

 - Dinner
 - Travel back from Old Tabler

-## 2025-04-30 Pretour day 5 Walburgspig
+## 2025-04-30 Pretour day 5 Walpurgis
 - Breakfast in Uppsala
-- Hang around in Uppsala on Valborg (Walburgs pig)
+- Hang around in Uppsala on Valborg (Walpurgis)
 - Lunch in Uppsala
-- Travel back and relax
+- Hang around
-- Dinner and some activities
+- Party at tabler

 ## 2025-05-01 Large tour Day 1
 - Arrival of more tablers / homehost accomodation